Arnold Rothstein: 1921 Travers Stakes

-Under the pseudonym "Redstone Stable", Rothstein owned a racehorse named Sporting Blood, which won the 1921 Travers Stakes under suspicious circumstances.
-Rothstein allegedly conspired with a leading trainer, Sam Hildreth, to drive up the odds on Sporting Blood.
-Hildreth entered an outstanding three-year-old, Grey Lag, on the morning of the race, causing the odds on Sporting Blood, to rise to 3–1.
+Under the pseudonym "Redstone Stable", Rothstein owned a racehorse named Sporting Blood, a very popular racehorse in the early 20's, which won the 1921 Travers Stakes under suspicious circumstances.
+Rothstein allegedly conspired with a leading trainer, Sam Hildreth, to drive up Sporting Blood's odds.
+Hildreth entered an outstanding three-year-old, Grey Lag, on the morning of the race, causing Sporting Blood's odds to rise to 3–1.
 Rothstein bet $150,000 through bookmakers, allegedly having been informed that the second favorite, Prudery, was off her feed.
 Just before post time and without explanation, Hildreth scratched Grey Lag from the starting list.
-Rothstein collected over $500,000 in bets plus the purse, but a conspiracy was never proven.
+Rothstein collected over $500,000 in bets plus the purse, but a conspiracy was never proved.

 Prohibition and organized crime

-With the advent of Prohibition, Rothstein saw the opportunities for business; he diversified into bootlegging and narcotics.
-Liquor was brought in by smuggling along the Hudson River, as well as from Canada across the Great Lakes and into upstate New York.
+With the advent of Prohibition, Rothstein saw the opportunities for bootlegging and narcotics.
+Liquor was smuggled along the Hudson River, as well as from Canada across the Great Lakes and into Upstate New York.
 Rothstein also purchased holdings in a number of speakeasies.
-Later he became the first to illegally import Scotch whisky in his own fleet of trans-Atlantic freighters.
-He knew that high-end booze would be the "chic thing to have."
+He became the first to import illegal Scotch whisky in his own fleet of transatlantic freighters, knowing that high-end booze would be the "chic thing to have."

 With his banking support and high-level political connections, Rothstein soon managed to end-run Tammany Hall to the street gangs.
 Subsequently, his criminal organization included such underworld notables as Meyer Lansky, Jack "Legs" Diamond, Charles "Lucky" Luciano, and Dutch Schultz, whose combined gangs and double-dealing with their own respective bosses subverted the entire late 19th-century form of political gangsterism.
 Rothstein's various nicknames were Mr. Big, The Fixer, The Man Uptown, The Big Bankroll, and The Brain.

 Rothstein frequently mediated disputes among the New York gangs and reportedly charged a hefty fee for his services.
 His favorite "office" was Lindy's, at Broadway and 49th Street in Manhattan.
 He often stood on the corner surrounded by his bodyguards and did business on the street.
 Rothstein made bets and collected debts from those who had lost the previous day.
 Meanwhile, he exploited his role as mediator with the city's legitimate business world and soon forced Tammany Hall to recognize him as a necessary ally in its administration of the city.
 Many historians credit him as the first successful modern drug dealer.

-By 1925, Rothstein was one of the most powerful criminals in the country and had forged a large criminal empire.
-For a time he was the largest bootlegger in the nation, until the rise of George Remus.
-With a reported wealth of over $10 million (equivalent to $150 million in 2019) Rothstein was one of the wealthiest gangsters in US history, and is widely considered to be one of the founding fathers of organized crime in the United States.
+By 1925, Rothstein was one of the nation's most powerful criminals and had forged a large criminal empire.
+For a time he was the nation's largest bootlegger, until the rise of George Remus.
+With a reported wealth of over $10 million (equivalent to $162 million in 2024), Rothstein was one of the wealthiest gangsters in U.S. history and is widely considered one of the founders of U.S. organized crime.